 Consider growing your food instead of buying it at the store.
 This is a great way to save on groceries while enjoying fresh, local fruits and vegetables year-round.

-After World War I and II, the Victory Garden became popular for reducing pressure on the nation’s food supply during wartime.
+After World War I and II, the Victory Garden became popular for reducing wartime pressure on the nation’s food supply.

 The government made it cool for people to grow their food, so food shortages were not as much of a problem.
 This was a way of life in the United States during these times.